z-morgan/plentish/dev_notes.md

 # Steps:
+- add the ability to set quantity to decimal values (use the `step` attribute of input type=number)  (DONE)

 - make a demo route which allows full-usage of a auto-resetting demo account `/demo`

+create a bunch of seed data for a demo account

+setup three demo accounts
+- when the demo route is requested, select the demo account with the longest duration since being reset
+- reset that account data
+- sign the user in with that account

+add a link to the homepage to visit the demo route define a db method which will drop a users data and then re-add the seed data add a column to the users table which is an optional timestamp for the last time the account was reset create three demo users with the seed data create a db method which identifies the oldest reset demo account, resets it, and returns the username

 # Units to add: